bchartoff/lima-y-sal/_posts/2016-08-07-canta-rana.markdown

 ![](/lima-y-sal/assets/img/canta-rana/blu.jpg)
 *We try to go weekly*

-Great day of great food with great friends.
+Great day of great food with great company.